lpolovets/lpolovets.github.io/one-pager/index.md

 - climate and energy
 - robotics and manufacturing
 - defense and cybersecurity
+- bio and agtech

-We're open-minded and have invested in other areas like AI-enabled drug discovery and decentralized exchanges.
+We're open-minded and have spent time in areas like mining, BCIs, space, and so on.

 <sub>[↑ back to top](#top)</sub>